 Sung from the canopies of trees.

-20-minute work-in-progress performances took place during a research and development process in October 2016 at Alexandra Palace Park, directed by Peter Cant, with sound design by Finn McNicholas.
+20-minute research and development performances took place in October 2016 at Alexandra Palace Park, directed by Peter Cant, with sound design by Finn McNicholas.

-The next stage is to develop GIANT into an hour-long opera performance, sung by a large cast of 8-12 year old children, alongside professional singers, from the low and high branches of mature plane and oak trees.
+The next stage is to develop a full concert performance, sung by many more 8-12 year old children, alongside professional singers, from the low and high branches of mature plane, beech and oak trees.

-You can help us realise the full performance project, involving many more children across England, by visiting our supporters page or getting in touch firstname.lastname@example.org
+You can help us realise the full performance project, involving many more children, by visiting our supporters page or getting in touch firstname.lastname@example.org

 Arts and Gardens is supported by PRS for Music Foundation.

 Special thanks to neuronhub for filming GIANT’s R & D.